ivanperez-keera/SpaceInvaders/README.md

 Reactive Programming library Yampa.

 The game has been created for educational purposes, but tries to feature a substantial amount of the complexity often found in real arcade games.
-In
-particular:

-* Differentiated subsystems for physics/collisions, input,
-  rendering/multimedia, logic, etc.
+For example, differentiated subsystems for physics/collisions, input, rendering/multimedia, logic, etc.

 ![SpaceInvaders on Debian](screenshots/debian.png?raw=true)